Hugius/FabiEngine3D/doc/markdown/MISCELLANEOUS.md

 - You can create your own custom subfolders within the subfolders of `~\projects\<your_project>\assets\`.
 - Internal engine updates happen after the scripting updates.
-- The top viewport has a button called `UNCACHE` which removes the chosen asset from the cache (if it was cached).
+- The top viewport has a button called `UNCACHE` which deletes the chosen asset from the cache (if it was cached).
 - The top viewport has a button called `DOCS` that redirects you instantly to the FabiEngine3D documentation.
 - You can clear the logging console in the bottom viewport by pressing `C` while hovering over the logging console.